ultrapabs/runlogr/README.md

 ## Summary

 Create an account to log training runs, track total mileage and mileage on shoes, and create blog posts.
 Users can follow other users and will see a feed of the most recent logs and blogs on their landing page.
-Users can also interact with comments on logs and blogs.
+Users can edit or delete their blogs and logs.
+They can also interact with others using comments.
 Inspired by [Flotrackr][flotrack].

 [flotrack]: http://www.flotrack.org/page/Flotrackr